svozza/cfn/README.md

 ##### Create / Update Stack
 * If the stack already exists, it Updates; otherwise, it Creates.
 * Monitors stack progress, logging events.
-* Returns a Promises.
+* Returns a Promise.
 Resolves when stack Create / Update is done, Rejects if there is an error.

 ##### Delete Stack
 * Monitors stack progress, logging events.
-* Returns a Promises.
+* Returns a Promise.
 Resolves when stack Create / Update is done, Rejects if there is an error.

 ##### Cleanup Stacks
 * Use regex pattern to delete stacks.